Streets of Fire: Filming

 Paré also said he had troubles with Rick Moranis:

 Rick Moranis drove me out of my mind.
 There's this whole wave of insult comedy.
 In the real world, if someone insults you a couple of times, you can smack them.
 Or punch them.
 You can't do that on a movie set.
 And these comedians walk around, and they can say whatever they want.
 I'm just not that handy with that.
 Comedians are a special breed.
 They can antagonize you and say whatever they...want, and you can't do anything to stop them...He's this weird looking little guy who couldn't get laid in a whore house with a fistful of fifties.
 He would imitate me.
 The first thing he says to me is "Do you just act cool, or are you really cool?"
 That was the first sentence out of his mouth to me in Joel Silver's office.
 And I was like, "Oh...this is not going to go well."
 But he was one of Joel's dear friends, and he ended up making a bunch of movies for Disney.
 I just wasn't that sharp.
 I wasn't ready for that kind of crap.

 Paré said that the original draft of the script had Tom Cody kill Raven with a knife.
 "Walter really liked the idea because it had Tom Cody winning at all costs."
-However, this was changed to a fair fight in order to get a PG rating.
+However, this was changed to a fair fight to ensure a PG rating.

-Paré did not always work well with Walter Hill:
+Paré did not always work well with Hill:

 I think Walter is a writer at heart.
 Writers aren't always that good at communicating in person.
 He's also a tough son-of-a-bitch.
 He's like a cowboy.
 His director's chair was made out of leather and on the back of it read "Lone Wolf".
 He used to frequent gun clubs and he wasn't a very delicate guy...We were doing a love scene.
-When they said "We need to ADR the love scene."
+When they said "We need to loop the love scene."
 I really freaked out.
 I had never done a love scene before...I really needed help to get through it.
 I panicked, and Joel Silver, called Walter and somehow persuaded him to come over and direct me through the ADR.
 Streets of Fire was a big picture for me, and I was overwhelmed.
 I think that bothered Walter.
 I think he thought that I was a needy guy.
 He was used to working with actors who had experience like Nick Nolte or David Carradine.
 I've always wondered why Walter has never wanted to work with me again.
 I think he was too much of gentlemen to tell me that I was too needy at the time.